Jfreundlich01/Fantasy-Basketball-Blog/README.md

 - Users should be able to reply to comments
 - Users should be able to view their own profile and see how many comments and posts they have
 - Users should be able to view other user's profile.

+## Icebox

+- Pagination
+- A tierbased title system.
+Where users earn special titles based on activity
+- like replies, and reply to replies.
+- notification system